Lab Operational Since: 17 Years, 6 Months, 11 Days·Facility Status: Fully Operational & Accepting New Cases·

 Apple Sudden Motion Sensor

 Introduced in 2005 PowerBooks & early MacBooks.
-Apple phased out the SMS after 2013 when the Retina MacBook Pro line transitioned entirely to solid-state storage.
-SSDs have no moving parts, making drop sensors irrelevant for modern MacBook data recovery.
+Apple phased out the SMS after 2013 when the Retina MacBook Pro line moved away from mechanical hard drives.
+Drop sensors are irrelevant when the laptop no longer contains a spinning 2.5-inch HDD.

 Why Drop Sensors Fail to Prevent Damage